chromeos/adhd/docs/ucm.md

 * It is in overlay repo chromeos-bsp-kevin package
 * rk3399-gru-sound is the card name
 * HiFi.conf is the config for HiFi use case.
-* On device, it is at /usr/share/alsa/ucm/[Card]/HiFi.conf
+* On device, it is at /usr/share/alsa/ucm/[Card]/HiFi.conf or /usr/share/alsa/ucm2/[Card]/HiFi.conf.

 The available controls can be queried by: